arosecra/brooke/README.md

 		- etc?
 	- disable download button if already downloaded

-	- add text to speech if there's markdown
-		- allow it to auto next page
+	- convert settings to a Record<string, any>, create an interface for what the value is supposed to be (string, etc)

 	- add fullscreen